joserc87/pawn-puzzle/README.md

 ## The solution

-This program tries to find just the first solution to the proglem.
+This program tries to find just the first solution to the problem.
 It loops through every position for every pawn, checking whether it's a valid position to place the pawn according to the restrictions described above, and places the pawns recursively.
 Finally, it checks wheter the coverage of the pawns is